 Beef in Chinese Cuisine: Ideas for Chinese Beef

 Not all Chinese beef recipes have to come from a website or out of a cookbook.
 In fact you can make up your own flavorful Chinese beef recipes easily enough.

-You can often swap the chicken or pork in a recipe for beef, so if you have some beef to use up but you want to make a Chinese dish, then simply swap the chicken or pork for beef and follow the rest of the recipes as it is.
+You can often swap the chicken or pork in a recipe for beef.
+So if you have some beef to use up but you want to make a Chinese dish, that’s fine.
+Simply swap the chicken or pork for beef and follow the rest of the recipes as it is.